Skip to Main Content

 APA Style Citing AI-Created Image Content

+APA style currently does not have an official guideline on citing AI generated images.
 Your instructor may provide detailed guidelines for including AI-generated images in your assignment.
 If not, check the suggestions below:

 • Describe how you used the tool in your Method section or Introduction